bitcoin/bitcoin/test/functional/data/wallets/high_minversion/GENERATE.md

-The wallet has been created by starting Bitcoin Core with the options `-regtest -datadir=/tmp -nowallet -walletdir=$(pwd)/test/functional/data/wallets/`.
+The wallet has been created by starting Syscoin Core with the options `-regtest -datadir=/tmp -nowallet -walletdir=$(pwd)/test/functional/data/wallets/`.

 In the source code, `WalletFeature::FEATURE_LATEST` has been modified to be large, so that the minversion is too high